Interstate 29 in North Dakota: Grand Forks to Canada

 The highway has a speed limit of 70 mph, and just four exits serving Grand Forks.
-One of them serves US 2, which leads to Grand Forks International Airport.
+One of them serves US 2, which leads to Grand Forks International Airport and points further west including Minot and Glacier National Park in Montana.

 With a speed limit of 80 mph, 10 mi north of the city, I-29's first concurrency with US 81 ends in Manvel.
 The highway's next exit is 10 mi north of Manvel at an interchange with ND 54, which indirectly serves Oslo, Minnesota, about 3 mi east of the Interstate.
 There are a couple more minor exits between the Oslo exit and Drayton.
 The highway has two exits in Drayton, one with ND 44 and one with ND 66.

 After several more exits in the open country serving minor county highways, I-29 begins another concurrency with US 81 at an exit with ND 5.
 After one more exit serving a county road, the highways enter Pembina.
 In Pembina, I-29 has its final exit in the United States at an interchange with ND 59 and CR 55.
 3 mi north of Pembina, I-29/US 81 enters Manitoba, Canada, and becomes Provincial Trunk Highway 75 (PTH 75), which leads north to Winnipeg.
 The highway crosses the international border at an approximate elevation of 800 ft above sea level.